Carlosbrit/content/src/content/lesson/learn-in-public.md

 - Reach out to developers you admire: If you liked a video, write something to the author.
 If you like a library, make a Pull Request fixing a misspelling, or enhancing the documentation or coding a new feature!
 - Join events and conferences: Meet with other developers and opportunities will start coming in.

-## Reasons you have to procrastinate about this:
+## Reasons you procrastinate about this:

 ### I don't have anything to say